 In end-to-end testing, the interviewees mentioned that a primary challenge is testability.
-The lengthy and complex nature of E2E test cases makes testing at the API level very difficult, especially without a clear specification.
-E2E tests are often fragile due to the lack of an API, the absence of static checking, synchronization issues, and missing types.
+The lengthy and complex nature of E2E test cases makes testing at the API level difficult, especially without a clear specification.
+E2E tests are often fragile due to the lack of a clear API, static checking, synchronization issues, and missing types.
 Creating a model for these tests is considered a valuable investment, as it can result in more maintainable and robust tests, especially if the web app model creation and maintenance can also be automated.